 NEW YORK CITY, NY — A Staten Island family barbecue turned into a nightmare when it was interrupted by police investigating the improper use of a parking cone to save a parking spot on the street.
 What resulted was a day the family will never forget, as their home was invaded without a warrant, several family members were bludgeoned, and a NYPD officer sadistically stomped on a pet parakeet that lay helpless on the floor.

 Not accepting his denial, police demanded identification.
-Avellanet had nothing to show them.
-When he was grabbed by the arm by one of the uniformed bullies, he broke free and retreated into the house.
+Mr. Avellanet had nothing to show them.
+When he was grabbed by the arm by one of the officers, he broke free and retreated into the house.

 “They threw me like a piece of garbage on the floor,” Evelyn Lugo said.